frederic-perez/AmE-dictionary/data/dictionary.md

 __cud__ _n_ :three::hammer:
 __cuddly__ _adj_ :four: Suitable for or inviting cuddling. _Cuddly teddy bear._
 __cudgel__ _n_ :five::hammer: (cudgels)
-__cue ball__ _n_ :three: The ball a player strikes with the cue, as distinguished from the other balls on the table.
+__cue ball__ _n_ :four: The ball a player strikes with the cue, as distinguished from the other balls on the table.
+The white ball that is propelled with the cue in billiards and pool.
 __cue card__ _n_
 __cue__ _n_ Sports implement consisting of a tapering rod used to strike a cue ball in pool or billiards.
 __cueball__ _n_ A man or boy with a bald, shaven, or close-clipped head.